Property Division in Divorce in Wisconsin

 2.)
 You and Your Spouse Can Agree in Mediation.

 In situations where spouses are willing to negotiate the assets and debts themselves but want or need assistance to ensure the negotiation is productive, spouses can utilize mediation to resolve any conflicts.
 Mediation may also be ordered by the judge depending on your specific situation.
 The conclusions of the negotiation must still be detailed in the divorce settlement agreement and approved by a judge.

 3.)
 If You Can't Agree, the Judge Will Decide.

 If parties can’t work it out between themselves or with a mediator, the decision goes to the court where the case plays out and a court commissioner or a judge makes the final decision.
 This is when having the support of an attorney becomes even more important because now each side will have to make their argument and attempt to convince the judge to rule with their proposal.
-At Sterling Law Offices, we specialize in divorce cases, so we work with these division negotiations every day.
+At Sterling Lawyers, we specialize in divorce cases, so we work with these division negotiations every day.

 Does It Matter Whose Name Is on the Deed of the Marital Home?

 It does not matter whose name is on the house’s deed because the marital home is a marital asset.
 Even if one person contributes more financially to the home, the courts value all forms of contribution.
 If the home was bought before the marriage, then there are more factors that will need to be assessed.

 Do You Include the “Legal Description” of the House Or Land in the Final Decree of Divorce?

 It depends on which county the divorce is going through.
 Some counties require an addendum to the marriage settlement agreement (MSA) that includes the description of any houses or land in the final decree of divorce.